ansd/lastpass-go/README.md

 # Go client for LastPass

-This is an unofficial LastPass client.

-This is work in progress.
-Therefore, the API is likely to change.

-This client is based on and extends https://github.com/mattn/lastpass-go.
+This repository is a clone of https://github.com/mattn/lastpass-go.

 ## Features
+- login
-- login with username and master password (no two-factor authentication yet)
+	- user name and master password
+	- two-factor authentication with out-of-band mechanism such as push notification to LastPass Authenticator or Duo Security
+	- two-factor authentication with one-time password from LastPass Authenticator, Google Authenticator, Microsoft Authenticator, YubiKey, Duo Security, Sesame, etc.
 - create account
 - read accounts
 - update account